Most Asked

 Starting therapy can feel like a big step.
 Here you’ll find answers to common questions to help you feel more informed and at ease.

-Dr. Munn specializes in working with clients navigating ADHD, anxiety, and depression across the lifespan.
-Many of the people she works with are bright, thoughtful, and hardworking, yet may struggle internally with low mood, overwhelm, self-doubt, focus difficulties, fear of failure, performance anxiety, or persistent stress.
-Her work is best suited for those who are motivated to better understand themselves, feel more confident, and create meaningful change.
+Dr. Munn specializes in working with teens, adults and parents with ADHD who are struggling with anxiety, depression, burnout, and emotional overwhelm.
+Many of the people she works with are bright, thoughtful, and hardworking, yet may struggle internally with low mood, exhaustion, self-doubt, focus difficulties, fear of failure, performance anxiety, or persistent stress.

 Clients may schedule a free 20-minute consultation to learn more about the process and explore whether working with Dr. Munn feels like a good fit.